ethereum/EIPs/EIPS/eip-1.md

 -   Read the EIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don\'t seem likely to be accepted.
 -   The title should accurately describe the content.
--   Edit the EIP for language (spelling, grammar, sentence structure, etc.), markup (for reST EWIPs), code style
+-   Edit the EIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style

 If the EIP isn\'t ready, the editor will send it back to the author for revision, with specific instructions.

 Once the EIP is ready for the repository, the EIP editor will:

--   Assign a EIP number (almost always just the next available number)
+-   Assign a EIP number (generally the PR number or, if preferred by the author, the Issue # if ther was discussion in the Issues section of this repository about this EIP)

 <!-- -->